-The Kreos subscription rights are accounted for in accordance with 'IAS 32 - Financial Instruments: Presentation' (measurement category: derivative financial instruments at FVTPL) and are classified in the Condensed Consolidated Statement of Financial Position as 'Other current financial liabilities'.
-The fair value of the Kreos subscription rights as at 31 December 2023: EUR 323,740 (2022: EUR 465,508) has been reported as 'Finance income' in the Condensed Consolidated Statement.
+The Kreos subscription rights are accounted for in accordance with 'IAS 32 - Financial Instruments: Presentation' (measurement category: derivative financial instruments at FVTPL) and are classified in the Consolidated Statement of Financial Position as 'Other current financial liabilities'.

+The fair value of the Kreos 2024 subscription rights at inception has been calculated using the Monte Carlo model and has been determined at EUR 3,923,644.
+Subsequent measurement at 31 December 2024 resulted in a fair value adjustment amounting to EUR 589,896 and has been reported as 'Finance cost' in the Consolidated Income Statement.

-The fair value of the Kreos subscription rights as at 31 December 2023 has been calculated using the Black & Scholes model with parameters as described In the table.
+The fair value of the Kreos 2024 subscription rights as at 31 December 2024 has been calculated using the Black & Scholes model with parameters as described in below table.